Virtual Solution · Global / Cloud

 Traditional e-commerce grids are efficient and emotionally flat.
 This digital flagship set out to bridge the gap between visiting a physical showroom and scrolling a website, merging high-fidelity 3D with interactive web technology into a single shopping journey built to run in any browser, no app required.

-Built in 3ds Max and WebGL over 6 weeks, the result moved the numbers that matter for retail: a sharp increase in dwell time and a reduction in returns, because customers could finally judge texture and scale before buying.
+Built in 3ds Max and WebGL in 32 days, the result moved the numbers that matter for retail: a sharp increase in dwell time and a reduction in returns, because customers could finally judge texture and scale before buying.

 This is the bespoke approach behind our virtual showroom work, explored further in virtual showrooms for retailers and the virtual furniture showroom angle.